rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     # CLient SSL Configuration.
 The path to the p12 formatted certificate file and the password used with the client certificate.
     # The path to the p12 formatted certificate file used for client SSL authentication.
 This setting is used in any Network API calls which setting up secured SSL
     # connections requiring client authentication (get, post, downloadFile, uploadFile).
 This setting only takes effect if `verifyPeerCertificate` is enabled.
-    # Therefore, if `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection fill fail.
+    # Therefore, if `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection will fail.
     # These two settings are only supported for use on Android devices.
     clientSSLCertificate     = 'certificate path'
     clientSSLCertificatePassword = 'password'